masc-ucsc/docs/docs/pyrope/02-basics.md

 Like in many HDLs, Pyrope has unknowns `?`.
 The x-propagation is a source of complexity in most hardware models.
 Pyrope has `x` or `?` to be compatible with Verilog existing designs.
-The advise is not to use `x` besides `match` statement pattern matching.
+The advice is not to use `x` besides `match` statement pattern matching.
 It is much better to use the default value (zero or empty string), but sometimes it is easier to use `nil` when converting Verilog code to Pyrope code.
 The `nil` means that the numeric value is invalid.
 If any